jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 <img src="images/1.%20Commands%20Main%20Concepts.014.png" width="100" />

-The inner command has a *diamond* shape, meaning it *executes* automatically if the parent command executes.
+The inner command has a *diamond* shape, meaning it *executes* automatically when the parent command executes.

 Furthermore, a code block is *nameless*.
 It also does not have any *lines* going towards or away from it.